arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-03-16-setting-up-java-in-gentoo.markdown

 We will install an IDE.
 I use VsCode (RIP Atom) but I remember using BlueJ and Eclipse when I was coding in Java.
 I'll be installing Intellij: Community Edition.
 Something completely unknown to me but I'll use it anyways.

+{% highlight console %}
+yasss /home/ren # emerge --ask dev-util/idea-community
+{% endhighlight %}

+Sheeesh.
+It took over an hour to install Intellij.

+At this point, I will be doing the underpants garden gnome

+1. Install JDK
+2. Install Intellij
+3. ???
+4. PROFIT    <------ Running Java code